benlau/asyncfuture/README.md

 AsyncFuture is designed to enhance the function to offer a better way to use it for asynchronous programming.
 This project is inspired by AsynQt and RxCpp.

+Remarks: You may use this project together with [benlau/quickfuture: Using QFuture in QML](https://github.com/benlau/quickfuture) for QML programming.

 Features
 ========